jayzhou125/CS-1660-Microservice-Sentiment-Analysis/README.md

 docker push $DOCKER_USER_ID/sentiment-analysis-frontend
 ```

-## Do the same thing for the other two applications, And you will have your all container microservices.
+## Do the same thing for the other two applications, And you will have your all microservices ready.